SahiLmb/AI-Sql-query-gen/README.md

 - **Google Gemini API**: Used for extracting texts from pdf and generating natural language response.
 - **Groq API**: Used to create and process sql chain and generate response in natural language with respect to the user's question based on database.

-### Authentication: Clerk
+#### Authentication: Clerk
-### Deployment: Vercel (Frontend), Render (Backend)
+#### Deployment: Vercel (Frontend), Render (Backend)

 ## Features

-- **Multi SQL Query**: Connect to SQL databases, input natural language queries, and receive AI-generated SQL responses.
+- \🗃️ **Multi SQL Query**: Connect to SQL databases, input natural language queries, and receive AI-generated SQL responses instantly.
-- **Multi PDF Chat**: Upload PDFs, ask questions, and get answers from AI based on the PDF content.
+- 📄 **Multi PDF Chat**: Upload PDFs, ask questions, and get AI-generated answers based on the content of your documents.
-- **Hinglish Support**: Interact with the AI in Hinglish (a blend of Hindi and English), enabling a more natural experience for multilingual users.
+- 🌐🇮🇳 **Hinglish Support**: Communicate with the AI in Hinglish (a blend of Hindi and English), creating a more natural experience for multilingual users.
 Powered by the **Deep Translator** library, Mult-AI bridges language gaps effortlessly!
-- **HTML Formatted Output**: Ensures that text is displayed with proper formatting (e.g., bold text) without using markdown symbols.
+- 🖋️ **HTML Formatted Output**: Enjoy responses with proper HTML formatting, ensuring clean and readable output without the hassle of markdown symbols.
-- **Responsive Design**: Tailwind CSS for a responsive and modern UI.
+- 📱 **Responsive Design**: Built with Tailwind CSS, the UI is optimized for a smooth experience on both desktop and mobile devices.

+**Unlock a new way to query and interact with your data, all in one intuitive platform!** 🚀

 ## Project Workflow